CyVerse-learning-materials/learning-center-faq/Discovery-environment-faq.rst

 *When sharing a file or folder, what permission should I give to my collaborator?*
 ===================================================================================

 It depends on what you want to allow the collaborator to do with the file or folder.
-Options are read, write (ability to edit the file or folder), and own (in addition to edit, can also delete and move; use this permission with caution).
+Options are: read, write (ability to edit the file or folder), and own (in addition to edit, can also delete and move; use this permission with caution).
 Learn more `here <https://wiki.cyverse.org/wiki/display/DEmanual/Changing+and+Viewing+Data+Permission+Levels+in+the+DE>`_.

 ----